tangbwb/SMER/README.md

 ## Citation
 @inproceedings{
 title     = {Ensemble Diversity Facilitates Adversarial Transferability},
-author    = {Bowen, Tang and Wang, Zheng and Yi, Bin and Qi, Dou and Yang, Yang and Shen, Heng Tao},
+author    = {Bowen, Tang and Zheng, Wang and Yi, Bin and Qi, Dou and Yang, Yang and Shen, Heng Tao},
 booktitle = {Proceedings of the IEEE International Conference on Computer Vision and Pattern Recognition (CVPR)},
 year      = {2024}
 }